MAI769 - Ethics for Financial Services (Intensive)

 |In-person attendance requirements||

-Please enrol by the 2020 deadline as places are limited
+Please enrol by the 2023 deadline as places are limited - dates to be advised

 Students are advised that Assessment 1: Test (Individual) Online (1 hour) -20% must be completed prior to attending the intensive days.

 Enrolment deadlines: to be advised